Tag

 The park features rugged mountains, dry forests, and rocky coasts.
 The highest peak, Núi Chúa, rises to 1,039 meters above sea level.

 With an average annual rainfall of 650 mm, it is the hottest and driest province in Vietnam.
-It also receives the least amount of rainfall in south-central Vietnam.
+It also receives the least rainfall in south-central Vietnam.

 Ninh Thuan Stone Park has naturally occurring rock formations of various sizes that are piled on top of one another.
 Over millions of years, they have been eroded away.
 The entrance cost is 40.000 VND.

-Another interesting rock formations can be found at the place called Hang Rái (Rai Cave).
+Another interesting rock formation can be found at a place called Hang Rái (Rai Cave).

 Núi Chúa National Park, Vietnam